zextras/tech-doc/source/carbonio-ce/usage.rst

       * Password

-      * Server name, which must match the FQDN
+      * Server name, which must match the FQDN.
+It's not necessary to enter the port number as 443 / HTTPS is set by default.

-      .. note:: (It's not necessary to enter the port number as 443 / HTTPS is set by default
+      .. note:: Scan of QR codes is not yet supported!

    .. grid-item::
       :columns: 3